interaso/webpush/README.md

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](/LICENSE) file for more details.

-Image used in this README is by [Freepik](https://www.freepik.com/free-vector/appointment-booking-with-smartphone-woman_8444765.htm#query=push%20notification&position=44&from_view=search&track=ais).
+Illustration used in this README is by [vectorjuice](https://www.freepik.com/free-vector/attention-attraction-important-announcement-warning-information-sharing-latest-news-loudspeaker-megaphone-bullhorn-with-exclamation-mark-vector-isolated-concept-metaphor-illustration_12083537.htm#query=notification&position=10&from_view=search&track=sph) on Freepik.